 - Constructors and destructors.
 Dynamic memory management: new, new, delete, delete.
 Maintaining dynamic attributes.

 - Attribute initialization.
 Constants and static members.
 Mitigation of visibility: friend mechanism.
 Namespaces.
 Introduction to C++ I/O.

 - Concept of operator overloading.
 Realizing operator overloading with local operations and global operations.
 Restrictions.

 - The role of the inheritance in object-oriented programming.
 Inheritance, derived class, base class.
 Influence of inheritance on visibility.
 Constructors and inheritance.

-- Replacement possibilities.
+- Polymorphism.
 Virtual functions, abstract classes.
 Restricting inheritance.
 Virtual destructors.

 - Type conversion.
 C++ conversion operators.
 Casting.